MystenLabs/sui/doc/src/contribute/index.md

 This page describes how to add to Sui.
 If you merely need to get the Sui binaries, follow [Install Sui](../build/install.md).

+Find answers to common questions in our [FAQ](../contribute/faq.md).
+Read other sub-pages in this section for ways to contribute.

 ## See our roadmap

 Sui is evolving quickly.
 See our [roadmap](https://github.com/MystenLabs/sui/blob/main/ROADMAP.md) for the